-Last week we talked about the anchoring effect and 4 important insights to consider when pricing your membership subscriptions.
-Today we’re bringing you 4 more considerations that we hope will help you find the perfect price.
+In parts one and two we talked about the anchoring effect and four important insights to consider when pricing your membership subscriptions.
+In part three we’re bringing you four more considerations that we hope will help you find the perfect price.

 Ready?
 Here we go!

 As your subscription offerings grow in both quantity and quality, there will come a time when you need to raise your membership subscription rates.
 At this time, we encourage you to consider adding a grandfathering clause to your new terms and prices.

 A grandfathering clause essentially means that all your existing members and any new members that sign up before your rates go up will not be affected by the price hike.
 This method is a highly powerful tool for single purchase products but is even more appealing when used for membership offerings, as it means a lower rate for recurring payments.

 Personally, I have several membership subscriptions like this right now.
 There's one in particular that I purchased for $27/month in 2010.
 The membership subscription rate for this particular product is currently at about $100/month for new clients, but my price has stayed at $27/month right since the day I signed up.